 “You should write a story on The Stage II,” wrote a reader recently.
 “It was the spot to be and be seen.”
-Located at North 30th and Bedford, The Stage II really was a magnet for nightlife in North Omaha that was run by community icon Frank E. Daily (1937-2020) and his brother Tom Dailey.
+Located at North 30th and Bedford, it was a magnet for nightlife in North Omaha that was run by community icon Frank E. Daily (1937-2020) and his brother Tom Dailey.
 This is a short history of the Stage II Lounge.

 In The Beginning

-Opened in the mid-1970s, throughout its entire existence The Stage II has been owned by brothers Frank and Tom Dailey.
+Opened in the mid-1970s, throughout its entire existence The Stage II was owned by brothers Frank and Tom Dailey.
 Long before that, back in 1904, a hall was built on the same site as the Dailey’s building.
 Called “The Neighborhood Improvement Club,” locals held meetings, dances and parties there, as well as political events and cultural activities.
-At some point it became a store, and in 1940 the building was empty and burnt down by “boys playing with matches,” according to the Omaha World- Herald.
+At some point it became a store, and in 1940 the building was empty and burned down by “boys playing with matches,” according to the newspaper.

 The Douglas County Assessors office says the current building at 3210 North 30th Street was constructed in 1947.
 Built as a long, narrow storefront setback from the street by a small parking lot, it has 2232 square feet of space.
 The original business there was called Cooper’s Frosted Food Shop, and was essentially a convenience store.